Chimney Company in East Marion, NY 11939

 - Prepare the Area Around Your Chimney

 First thing’s first.
-You should remove anything that is in front of your fireplace.
-Also move any furniture as far away as possible.
+You should remove anything that is in front of your East Marion, NY fireplace.
+Also, move any furniture as far away as possible.
 If you don’t want anything getting dirty, make sure you cover everything with old sheets.
 You should also roll back any rugs that are near the fireplace.
 If you have carpeting, it would be wise to set down a tarp.

 - Remove the Grate from the Fireplace